Current Planned Developments in Greater Estero

 Shopping Center East of Corkscrew Shores and South of Corkscrew Rd

 Developers are considering providing retail stores in a parcel of land east of Corkscrew Shores.
-This parcel is located within unincorporated Lee County, just beyond Corkscrew Shores – also in unincorporated Lee County.
+This parcel is located in unincorporated Lee County, just beyond Corkscrew Shores.

-It would help relieve pressure on East Corkscrew Road by reducing the volume of traffic heading west to the stores around Miromar Outlets, Grand Oaks, and University Highlands.
+It would help relieve pressure on East Corkscrew Road by reducing traffic volume heading west to stores around Miromar Outlets, Grand Oaks, and University Highlands.
 When more details are available, we will provide more information.
+No additional information is available at this time.

 Southwest Florida Proton Center at Estero Parkway and Three Oaks

-The $80 million project, a joint venture between Advocate Radiation Oncology and Lee Healthcare Holdings (a subsidiary of Lee Health), is expected to be a game-changer for cancer care in the region.
-Although the complex medical equipment, including the particle accelerator, was installed at the end of 2024, calibrating the machines will take approximately 6 months before the first patients can be treated.
+The $80 million project, a joint venture between Advocate Radiation Oncology and Lee Healthcare Holdings (a subsidiary of Lee Health), will be a game-changer for cancer care in the region.
+The extensive calibration of the machines was completed in the third quarter of 2025.

 Starbucks’s New Location Next to Wawa in Lowes Plaza.

-A new Starbucks will be located on a 1.5-acre Parcel on Corkscrew Road next to Wawa.
-Development is expected to start soon.
+A new Starbucks has been located on a 1.5-acre Parcel on Corkscrew Road next to Wawa and is now open for business.

 Tamiami Trail S 19950, across US 41 from Wal-Mart and north of Cayo de Estero Shoppes